abrahammorohdez19/smart_mobility_2025/README.md

 Below you may find personal messages, lessons learned, and advice from each team member to help guide the next stage of innovation.

 ### **Abraham**
+I want to tell you that, for whatever reason you decided to continue this project, you must have that purpose with you through the whole process, as a personal advise, at first understand what you need to do, and how can you do it, study, learn and ask all those questions, once you understand the most and have completely understand the problem, you can start solving it or looking for errors, enjoy the process, enjoy the challenges, have a great time with your team and never forget your objective.
+This project will make you a much better engineer, suffering comes with it too, but every single working hour is totally valuable.
+At the end when you think you lose hope and nothing works, reflect on how you started the project, who you were, and now how that person has changed along the challenge, enjoy it!.

 ### **Mariana**